We live in a world of our own!

 - What happened in the bridal suite at the Hotel Taft.
 Brought up again and again and again by Carmen.

-- Whatever Harv did to Randy to make him feel "wounded deep down".
+- Whatever Harv did to Randy to make him feel "wounded deep down."

-- Pair the Spares: Bobby and Bambi.
+- Pair the Spares: It's implied for Bobby and Bambi.

 - Reasonable Authority Figure: Even though he has a big ego, Belling is one of these as he treats his cast and crew well and is willing to listen to Cioffi's suggestions for improving the show.
+Johnny Harmon is one as well.

-- Recycled IN SPACE!: The show-within-a-show is Robin Hood set in the Old West (i.e. instead of stealing from the rich to give to the poor, he steals from railroad tycoons to give to farmers).
+- Recycled In Space: The show-within-a-show is Robin Hood set in the Old West (i.e. instead of stealing from the rich to give to the poor, he steals from railroad tycoons to give to farmers).

 - Screw the Rules, I Have Connections!: Sid tries pulling this on Cioffi after the latter sequesters him, but he doesn't budge.Sid: Lieutenant, I have many influential friends in New York City!